 Save and Post the description to Power BI Service

-Within Power BI Service, update the credentials details of the Dataset.
+Within Power BI Services, update the credentials details of the Dataset.

 Specify the Authentication method as OAuth2 and Privacy level settings as Organizational.